 Potentially Hazardous Food – A food that requires time or temperature control to limit the growth of illness causing bacteria.
 From now on they will be referred to as PHF.
 Examples of PHF include but are not limited to: raw and cooked meats, dairy products, soy products, cooked vegetables, cooked potatoes, cooked pasta, cooked beans, cooked rice, bean sprouts, cut tomatoes, and cut melons.

 Before you can sell or even give away food to the public, you are required to have a valid health permit.
-In order to process your permit in a timely manner for the event, please submit all applications at least two (2) weeks prior to the event.
+In order to process your permit in a timely manner for the event, please submit all applications at least 2 weeks prior to the event.
 There are several different kinds of permits available depending on what you plan to do at your TFF, each one with different requirements.
 Come to our office located at 1241 E. Dyer Road, Suite 120, Santa Ana, CA 92705 to apply for a permit.
-To save time and make the application process as smooth as possible, be sure to download the TFF information bulletin and complete the Operation Specification and Health Permit Application forms.
+To save time and make the application process as smooth as possible, be sure to download one of the information bulletins below and complete the Operation Specification and Health Permit Application forms.
 Remember, health permits are only good for a single event and are not transferable to other events or other vendors.

 - Event Coordinator – For every community event, one person or organization, is responsible for the event and for providing facilities such as restrooms, garbage containers, potable water, hand washing facilities, and waste water disposal facilities.
 An event coordinator is required for any community event consisting of two or more food facilities.
 The event coordinator is responsible for providing a site plan that shows the locations of TFFs and auxiliary facilities within the community event and for ensuring that all vendors planning on participating in the event obtain a valid permit.